22 April 2014 at 5.15pm | 2 Comments

-Our new series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
+Our 'How to Stage an Opera' series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
 Here we look at how the reception of Gounod’s opera has influenced the director’s approach.

 Charles-François Gounod’s Faust is a masterclass in operatic dramatic structure.
 It was collectively the greatest work of Gounod and his librettists Michel Carré and Jules Barbier – the duo that made a name for themselves adapting literary masterpieces for opera in Roméo et Juliette, Hamlet and Les Contes d’Hoffmann.
 But Faust was the first and the greatest.
 From Goethe’s epic Enlightenment verse-drama they and Gounod sculpted a work that complies with the conventions of French grand opera but has a dramatic immediacy the three would never better.
 The opera was embraced by the public from its premiere in 1859, and by the start of the 20th century had become the most internationally popular opera that had ever been.